Welcome to the Local Search Industry Survey

 The sixth annual Local Search Industry Survey explores how business practices, pricing, services, attitudes, and growth expectations are changing in the local SEO industry.

-The study aims to provide a better understanding of the trends and changes that shape the local search marketing industry.
+The research aims to provide a better understanding of the trends and changes that shape the local search marketing industry.
 We hope the results are useful for readers to help benchmark their own practices against the wider industry, and that you can use them to inspire and confirm the strategy of your business going into 2018.

-We’d love to hear your insights and views on the findings, so please leave a comment below with your thoughts.
+We’d love to hear your insights and views on the research findings, so please leave a comment below with your thoughts.